vogelsgesang/docs/docs/patterns/language/operators.rst

 Basics
 ======

-Operators get invoked by adding a dict to your query that contains a key with the name of the operator, prefixed by the magic **$** sign.
-The value corresponding to that key will then get compiled and passed to the operator function.
-All other key/value pairs in the dict will get passed as arguments to the operator.
-An example:
+For advanced pattern matching, you can make use of special operators in your query.
+These always start with a dollar (**$**) sign to distinguish them from normal query field.
+The value you pass to the operator should again be a valid pattern dict, or for some operators, a dictionary containing arguments.
+An example: The pattern

 .. code-block:: yaml